 We’re focused on the StaffingTec side.
 We look at a lot of technologies that plug in and connect with the ATS to extend the capabilities of the ATS and the integrations.
 There’s an awful lot of development that’s occurring in all those different areas.

 It’s critical to pick the right ATS.
 The right ATS is the foundation for innovation.

-I think for a lot of staffing firms, as more and more companies land on the Bullhorn platform, one of the questions that comes up is:
+I think for a lot of staffing firms, as more and more companies land on the Bullhorn platform, one of the questions that come up is: